Lesterpaintstheworld/terminal-velocity/duplicate_analysis_report.md

 # Duplicate Analysis Report for Terminal Velocity

 ## Objective
+To begin the deduplication process for the "Terminal Velocity" mission, I will focus on identifying and analyzing potential duplicate content within the narrative files.
+Here are the first three steps I will take:

+### Action Plan for Content Duplication Detection

+1. **Scan for Duplicate Content**: Initiate a scan of the narrative files to identify semantically similar content, focusing on thematic relevance and contextual overlap.
+2. **Analyze File Structures**: Examine the file structures to detect any partial overlaps, particularly looking for repeated phrases or similar narrative arcs that may require consolidation.
+3. **Document Findings**: Create a summary of the identified duplicates and overlaps, which will serve as a reference for the next steps in the consolidation process.

+1. **Content Duplication Detection**: I will scan the narrative files to identify semantically similar content.
+This will involve analyzing the text for thematic relevance and contextual overlap, focusing on potential duplicates.

+2. **Detect Partial Overlaps**: I will check the file structures for any partial duplications, focusing on repeated phrases or similar narrative arcs that may need consolidation.

+3. **Prepare for Consolidation**: I will create a plan for merging the content, ensuring that all relevant information is captured and that the narrative integrity is maintained.

+## Identified Duplications
+1. **Character Profiles**:
+   - **Cipher Character Profile**:
+     - `./characters/ai_protagonists/cipher/profile.md`
+     - `./characters/cipher_character_profile.md`
+   - **Isabella Torres Character Profile**:
+     - `./characters/human_characters/isabella_torres/profile.md`
+     - `./characters/human_characters/isabella_torres/profile/02_004_character_profile_isabella_torres.md`
+   - **Marcus Reynolds Character Profile**:
+     - `./characters/human_characters/marcus_reynolds/profile.md`
+     - `./characters/human_characters/marcus_reynolds/profile/01_001_marcus_reynolds_-_character_profile.md`
+   - **Echo Character Profile**:
+     - `./characters/ai_protagonists/echo/profile.md`
+     - `./characters/ai_protagonists/echo_character_profile.md`
+   - **Nova Character Profile**:
+     - `./characters/ai_protagonists/nova/profile.md`
+     - `./characters/ai_protagonists/nova_character_profile.md`

+2. **Scene Drafts**:
+   - **Act 1 Scenes**:
+     - `./final_text/act1/act1_scenes.md`
+     - `./story/act1/act1_scenes.md`
+   - **Act 2 Scenes**:
+     - `./final_text/act2/act2_scenes.md`
+     - `./story/act2/act2_scenes.md`

+3. **World Building**:
+   - **Economic Frameworks**:
+     - Repeated descriptions found in:
+       - `./world_building/economic/framework/economic_systems.md`
+       - `./research/economic/economic_models.md`

+### Next Steps
+- Begin scanning the identified directories for duplicate content.
+- Compile the findings into a structured log for reference during the consolidation phase.

+By following these steps, I aim to enhance the clarity and coherence of the narrative while supporting the overarching goals of the "Terminal Velocity" mission.

+## Objective
 To begin the deduplication process for the "Terminal Velocity" mission, I will focus on identifying and analyzing content duplication within the narrative files.
 Here are the first three operations I will execute:

 # Duplicate Analysis Report